 News and Media

-Highlights: Since its August 2018 release, Beyond Birds and Bees has seen press from national, regional, and international outlets including Salon, Huffington Post, Chicago Tribune, New York Public Radio’s The Brian Lehrer Show, Wisconsin Public Radio’s The Morning Show, KERA’s Think, New England Public Radio’s Book Picks, Montreal’s Natasha Hall Show, KUOW Seattle’s The Record with Bill Radke, King 5 TV News, New Day Northwest, and Good Morning Washington.
+Highlights: Since its August 2018 release, Beyond Birds and Bees has seen press from national, regional, and international outlets including Salon, Huffington Post, Parents magazine, Chicago Tribune, New York Public Radio’s The Brian Lehrer Show, Wisconsin Public Radio’s The Morning Show, KERA’s Think, New England Public Radio’s Book Picks, Montreal’s Natasha Hall Show, KUOW Seattle’s The Record with Bill Radke, King 5 TV News, New Day Northwest, and Good Morning Washington.
 Bonnie has written recently for the New York Times on teaching young children about boundaries and consent as well as the value of childhood crushes, for The Atlantic on both the link between sex ed and gender equality and the case for comprehensive sex ed, for The Cut on raising kids without sexual shame, and for the Washington Post on why we shouldn’t separate boys and girls for sex ed and how straight parents can raise kids to be allies with the LGBTQ+ community.

 News and links by date: